 Before coming to Princeton, Maria completed a master’s degree in Global and Imperial History with a focus on South Asia at the University of Oxford.
 She also holds a B.A. in Islamic Studies from the Free University Berlin.
-Since 2011, Maria has spent almost every summer in Pakistan to do fieldwork and language studies.
+Since 2011, Maria has spent almost every summer, and some pleasant spring months, in Pakistan on archival work and language studies.

 Maria also gets passionate about civic and human rights education, with a focus on countering Islamophobia, arthouse movies, and American folk & bluegrass music.